Church of God (Guthrie, Oklahoma): Camp meetings

-The congregation at Guthrie hosts the Oklahoma State campmeeting each May and the Oklahoma State assembly meeting each December.

 A campground for church of God meetings was built at Monark Springs, Missouri.
 The original tabernacle was constructed in 1940, and has been expanded more than once.
 The tabernacle at Monark is still in use today for the national Church of God campmeeting, with attendance from a number of States and international locations.

 The Monark campmeeting begins the third Friday of each July and continues for 10 days.
 The grounds include dining and sleeping facilities.
 The Church of God ministry believes in Holy Spirit leadership in the services, allowing liberty for calling of songs, testimonies, and preaching in the general services, as the Lord leads rather than following a prepared schedule.
 Special services are usually set aside for missionary reports, for observance of foot-washing and the Lord’s supper, and for healing of the sick.
 The healing service coincides with fast day.

 Two meetings are held in Guthrie each year - the Oklahoma State Campmeeting toward the end of May and the Assembly meeting toward the end of December.
 Both are ten-day meetings.
 Other major meetings are held in California, West Virginia, and Louisiana each year.